awsdocs/amazon-ec2-user-guide-windows/doc_source/compute-optimized-instances.md

   + CentOS 7 or later
   + FreeBSD 11\.1\-RELEASE
   + Windows Server 2008 R2 or later
-+ C5 instances support a maximum of 27 EBS volumes plus elastic network interface attachments\.
-For example, `c5.2xlarge` instances support four network interfaces\.
-Every instance has at least one network interface\.
-If you have a `c5.2xlarge` instance with three additional elastic network interface attachments, you can attach 24 EBS volumes to that instance\.
++ C5 and C5d instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
+Every instance has at least one network interface attachment\.
-+ The `c5d.18xlarge` instance type supports a maximum of 25 EBS volumes plus elastic network interface attachments\.
-Other sizes of C5d instances support a maximum of 26 EBS volumes plus elastic network interfaces\.
 + There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
 For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)\.
 To request a limit increase, use the [Amazon EC2 Instance Request Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.